Basel, Switzerland: Cafés, Art Museums & Local Areas to Explore

 Check out the courtyards around St. Alban, a district that’s home to some of Basel’s oldest and most peaceful spots.
 Here, you’ll find hidden gems, including small art galleries and peaceful gardens.

-Explore Basel’s Unique Shops and Boutiques
+Explore Basel’s Independent Shops and Small Boutiques

 FAQ: Everything You Need to Know About Basel